engsiraj/reactjs_best_practice/README.md

 />
 ```

-### tips and tricks
+### pro tips

-- Create a good folder-structure
+- create a good folder-structure.
-- Keep your key prop unique across your whole app
+- keep your key prop unique across the whole app.
-- don't use inline-styles
+- don't use inline-styles.
-- use functional components (like arrow-functions)
+- use functional components (like arrow-functions).
-- maintain a proper import structure (third-party imports first --> internal imports below)
+- maintain a proper import structure (third-party imports first --> internal imports below).
-- Maintain a structured import order
+- Maintain a structured import order.
-- format your code before committing
+- format your code before committing.

 ### author